SeanYooon/Data-Analysis-Portfolio-/README.md

 I am deeply fascinated by the potential of data to drive decision-making and problem-solving across various domains.
 Whether it's exploring precipitation patterns or building predictive models for housing prices, I thrive on the challenge of unraveling complex datasets to extract actionable insights.

-In addition to my academic pursuits, I have practical experience in diverse work settings, including serving in the Korean Army and working as a barista.
-These experiences have honed my organizational skills, teamwork abilities, and attention to detail, which I believe are essential traits for success in the field of data analysis.

 Outside of academics and work, I am committed to continuous learning and stay updated on the latest advancements in data analytics tools and techniques.
 I am eager to contribute my technical expertise and analytical prowess to projects that drive innovation and create tangible impact.

 You can view my CV [pdf]().